Back to the Adventure Journal

-That’s when Bend Ale Trail Month brings bonus prizes, cool souvenirs, and sudsy celebrations of the world’s finest fermented beverage.
+It’s time once more for Bend Ale Trail month, featuring bonus prizes, cool souvenirs, and sudsy celebrations of the world’s finest fermented beverage.

 Be sure to stop by the Visit Bend Visitor Center for your Bend Ale Trail passport!

-If you haven’t trekked the Bend Ale Trail for a bit, you’ll be surprised to learn it’s got a whole new look.
+If you haven’t trekked the Bend Ale Trail for a few years, you’re in for a treat.

-It’s all rolled up in a nifty new passport launched in 2021 and available for purchase at the Bend Visitor Center for $5 (though read on to learn how to get one for zero pennies!)
+It’s all rolled up in a nifty passport available for FREE at the Bend Visitor Center.
 You can also use the free app to track your trekking on a mobile device.

-This year’s Bend Ale Trail Champion prize is a glass boot!
+This year’s Bend Ale Trail Champion prize is a glow-in-the-dark patch!

-While that awesome glass boot is inspiring enough to get you up off the sofa, there’s plenty more to go around in November.
+While the pick-your-prize option feels like inspiration enough to get you out on the Bend Ale Trail, there’s plenty more to go around in November.

 Dozens of local breweries donated all manner of schwag, from hats to shirts to stickers to HydroFlasks to gift cards to Silipints and more.